A Poet with a Mission

 Plans for creating additional programs on the Seacoast during his tenure, all still in discussion, are for both larger programs and a number of smaller efforts.
 “I literally haven’t had the position a month yet, so it will take some time to get the other things started,” Nelson said.

 Nelson’s love of poetry began in his late teens.
-He was out of school, and all “sixes-and-sevens.”
-“I didn’t feel I’d learned anything or connected with anything,” he says.
+He was out of school, “I didn’t feel I’d learned anything or connected with anything,” he says.
 “I started writing and, once I started, I never stopped.”
 The art is largely a way to ponder and process, he says.
 “I use poetry to delve into the questions I have about life; personally, globally and universally,” he says.
 “It’s such a part of my own process of being in the world, it’s hard to look at objectively.”
 Nature is an oft visited subject; it’s relatable, Nelson says.
 And his work is often peppered with humor.
 Little is more rewarding than making people laugh, he says.
 It also helps him make sense of life’s absurdities.
 “I’m trying to find the humor in very serious things. … Life is so often absurd and ridiculous.
 It just is.
 I’m not saying everything I write is funny, but it often goes in that direction” Nelson says.”
 And it’s fun to sort of turn things on their head, to rethink things, to look at it in a new way.”
 Writing’s process helps put things in perspective, he says.
-“I think writing in general keeps your feet on the ground.
+“I think writing helps keeps your feet on the ground.
 It allows my mind to wander, while staying grounded in reality.”

-The hope is the finished product is relatable.
+The hope is that the finished product is relatable.
 As it is with all art, the best poetry allows others to find something of themselves in the work, a moment of true recognition and sharing, he says.
-When successful, “it’s immensely powerful, not just for yourself but others.”
+When successful, “it’s immensely powerful, not just for yourself but for others.”
 Both poet and listener feel heard, he says.
 “And once you feel heard, you’re not alone anymore. ”

 To date, Nelson has published three books: “The One In The Middle” (2005), “Sometimes At Night” ( 2007) and “Another Forty Years” (2014).
 He is currently working on a fourth.
 A short story he wrote appeared in “Compass Points.
 Stories from Seacoast Authors” as well.
 He currently pens “Tribe Poetry Project,” a website regarding all his projects with poetry.